l-Braden-l/string-numeric-input-starter-1/station1.md

 ### Using the int ( ) Function to Accept Numerical Input

 - Read pp. 115 - 116 in the *Python Crash Course** book (**Using the int ( ) Function to Accept Numerical Input**)
 - Why can't you use just the `input ( )` function by itself to get numeric input from the user?

+---
+### Station 5
+### Getting String & Numeric Input from the User in Python